ZuttoVPG/zutto-docs/Game_Design.md

 - align to the gathering stuff??
 - advanced types??

+### Cold Storage
+Pets can be kept in storage.
+This makes any gathering/crafting bonuses inactive.

+Inactive pets may be consumed to create new pets.

-### Equipment
+## Equipment
+Both characters and pets can have equipment.

-### Skills
+## Skills
+Skills will affect resource gathering, crafting, or be an active combat skill.

-Pet skills will affect resource gathering or crafting and will be randomly assigned from a pool of possible skills when the pet is created.
+For pets, skills will be randomly assigned from a pool of possible skills when the pet is created.
+Jobs will have a static list of skills.

 Skill bonuses should apply only when the pet is an active member of the base.

-#### Gathering Skills
+### Gathering Skills
-If a pet with a gathering skill is destroyed or stored in cryo, its skill bonus should only apply to the uncollected resources from periods that it was active (ie you stored 3 days but swapped the pet out 1.5 days in; 1.5days should have its bonus applied).
+If a pet with a gathering skill is destroyed or stored, its skill bonus should only apply to the uncollected resources from periods that it was active (ie you stored 3 days but swapped the pet out 1.5 days in; 1.5days should have its bonus applied).

 | Skill             | Effect              | %       | Rarity   |
 | ----------------- |:-------------------:| -------:| --------:|